-Yet in applications requiring the robot to tend a packaging machine, ignoring the benefits of a simple Cartesian system can be a costly mistake.
+Yet in applications requiring the robot to tend multiple machines, reach long lengths or perform simple, repetitive operations, ignoring the benefits of a long-travel Cartesian system can be a costly mistake.

-The 6-Axis Problem
+The Six-axis Problem

-Articulated arm robots have carved out a prominent spot in many automated manufacturing and packaging facilities and for good reason.
+Articulated arm robots have carved out a prominent spot in many automated manufacturing and packaging facilities - and for good reason.
 This style of robot, when properly sized, can handle large payloads with ease.
-They also have the fl xibility to perform many different types of automated tasks through programming and end-of-arm tooling changes.
-In the right job, we're big fans of articulated arm robots, and we have a long history building custom robot arms for electronics assembly and medical applications.
+They also have the flexibility to perform many different types of automated tasks through programming and end-of-arm tooling changes.
+For the right job, we're big fans of articulated arm robots, and we have a long history building custom robot arms for electronics assembly and medical applications.

 But the advantages of 6-axis robots come at a price.
 Not only are these advanced robots expensive, they have a potentially high "robot density" in the sense that you'll likely need a unit for every one or two packaging machines.
-And while there are cases where a larger, expensive 6-axis robot has the reach to serve more than a couple of machines, these arrangements may require you to rearrange your machines around a very large robot.
+And while there are cases where a larger, expensive 6-axis robot has the reach to serve more than a couple of machines, these arrangements may require you to position your machines around a very large robot.